Kurento/kurento/kurento-tree/kurento-tree-client/README.md

 kurento-tree
 ======================

-The kurento-tree project contains a service for creation WebRTC broadcasting trees.
-It exports an API based on WebSockets and RPC. kurento-tree is a Nubomedia app.
+The kurento-tree-client project contains the client for the kurento-tree-server, a service for creation WebRTC broadcasting trees. kurento-tree is a Nubomedia app.

 What is Kurento